perezjoan/CDPC---ICCSA-2024-Protocol/README.md

   *2. Morphometry on buildings – Python script*

+  This code computes a basic set of morphometric indicators (area, perimeter, elongation, convexity, Floor-Area - FA, Product [1-E].C.S, Product [1-E].S and ) at the building level.

   *3. Evaluation of the number of dwellings within inhabited buildings – R Script*

   *4. Projecting population potential to main streets – R Script*